KagemaNjoroge/KenyaWeather/README.md

 # Weather App

-A Weather Data Scrapping Utility with an API
+A Weather Data Scrapping Utility with an API.

+This project is a simple weather data scrapping utility that scrapes weather data from the [Kenya Meteorological Department](http://www.meteo.go.ke/) website and provides it as a REST API.
+The API can be consumed by a mobile application to display the weather data.

+I have used Django for the backend and Flutter for the frontend.

-## Description
+## description

 This application consists of a **Django backend** and a **Flutter frontend**.
 The backend is a REST API that provides weather data for a given city.
 The frontend is a mobile application that displays the weather data.

-There is no official weather API for Kenya Meteorological Department.
-The data used in this application is scraped from the [Kenya Meteorological Department](http://www.meteo.go.ke/) website.

-## Installation / Setup
+## installation / setup

 - Clone the repository
 - Create a virtual environment and activate it